Growth Achievement Transformation Enrichment - GATE

 Frequently Asked Questions

-GATE will accept up to 30 new students this fall.
-Numbers may vary slightly based on the number of continuing students from the current academic year.
+- GATE will accept up to 30 new students this fall.
+Numbers may vary slightly based on the number of continuing students from the current academic year and the availability of coaching staff.

 Student Accessibility services provide equal access to the campus community, such as reasonable accommodations to students, as required by the Americans with Disabilities Act (ADA).